Take last minute business class flights to stellar Edinburgh.

 This and neighboring closes are known for their paranormal activity.
-Many visitors who book last minute first class flights to Edinburgh in hopes of finding ghosts, may find their joy in the close.
+Many visitors who book last minute business class flights to Edinburgh in hopes of finding ghosts, may find their joy in the close.
 Many of these encounters are based on suspicious or grisly deaths in the area and other unexplained experiences.
 These hauntings and paranormal experiences date back to 1685.

 Displaying some of the world’s most beautiful European art, the Scottish National Gallery is a local favorite.
 The gallery’s collection is located in a gorgeous 19th-century Neoclassical structure on the Mound.
 Its permanent fine art collection spans several centuries, from 15th-century Italian renaissance painting to 20th century drawings.
 The gallery is also close to the beautiful Princes Street Gardens and other Old Town landmarks and attractions.